aplotnikov/kata01/README.md

 # [Kata 01: Supermarket Pricing] (http://codekata.com/kata/kata01-supermarket-pricing/)

-This kata arose from some discussions weíve been having at the DFW Practioners meetings.
+This kata arose from some discussions we‚Äôve been having at the DFW Practioners meetings.
 The problem domain is something seemingly simple: pricing goods at supermarkets.

 Some things in supermarkets have simple prices: this can of beans costs $0.65.
 Other things have more complex prices.
 For example:

-* three for a dollar (so whatís the price if I buy 4, or 5?)
+* three for a dollar (so what‚Äôs the price if I buy 4, or 5?)
 * $1.99/pound (so what does 4 ounces cost?)
 * buy two, get one free (so does the third item have a price?)